minxgithub/sqlalchemy-challenge/README.md

 More results have been stored in app.py for queries

 ### Daily Rainfall Average
-The planned trip's daily rainfall average has been calculated and ploted.
+The planned trip's daily rainfall average has been calculated and ploted.<br/>
 ![daily_normals.png](Output/daily_normals.png)

 ### Paired versus Unpaired t-test